ARRS Leonard Berlin Scholarship in Medical Professionalism

 The ARRS Roentgen Fund Board of Trustees may select up to one $100,000 award annually.
 The Scholar may choose a one-year program requiring a minimum 50 percent time commitment, or a two-year program requiring a minimum 25 percent time commitment.
-Up to $20,000 of the funds may be used in a way that will contribute to the scholar’s development and professional advancement, such as tuition and course materials), including for study outside the parent institution, with the remainder to be used towards salary support and scholarship related travel costs (meeting registration, airfare, hotel accommodation).
+Up to $20,000 of the funds may be used in a way that will contribute to the Scholar’s development and professional advancement (such as tuition and course materials), including for study outside the parent institution, with the remainder to be used towards salary support and scholarship-related travel costs (meeting registration, airfare, hotel accommodation).

 The scholarship funds will be paid to the